euyemura/myNotes/rails-tutorial/chapter-4-rails-flavored-ruby.md

 `stylesheet_link_tag('application', { media: 'all',
                                    'data-turbolinks-track': 'reload' })`

-As we can see here, we're calling a function and giving it arguments, a few of which are key value paris.
+As we can see here, we're calling a function and giving it arguments, a few of which are key value pairs.

 So, a hash is the last value of the argument, because of this we do not need to put in the curly braces.